GoodarzMehr/SimBEV/README.md

    -v [path/to/dataset]:/dataset \
    --shm-size 32g -it simbev:develop /bin/bash
    ```
-   Use `nvidia-smi` to ensure your graphics card is visible inside the container.
-Use `vulkaninfo --summary` to ensure Vulkan has access to your graphics cards.
+   Use `nvidia-smi` to ensure your graphics card(s) is (are) visible inside the container.
+Use `vulkaninfo --summary` to ensure Vulkan has access to your graphics card(s).
 6. Install CARLA inside the container by running:
     ```Bash
     pip carla/PythonAPI/carla/dist/carla-0.9.16-cp310-cp310-linux_x86_64.whl
     ```
-7. On a separate terminal window, enter the container as the root user by running `docker exec -it -u 0 [container name] /bin/bash`.
+7. In a separate terminal window, enter the container as the root user by running `docker exec -it -u 0 [container name] /bin/bash`.
 Then, run:
     ```Bash
     cd simbev && python setup.py develop
     ```
     Exit the container as the root user but stay inside it as the _sb_ (non-root) user.

-If you would like to use SimBEV without Docker, you can install the dependencies using the [requirements](requirements.txt) file and then following steps 6 and 7 above.
+If you would like to use SimBEV without Docker, you can install the dependencies using the [requirements](requirements.txt) file and then follow steps 6 and 7 above.

 ## Usage